-Total per year: \$406 per year based on the following breakdown:
+Total per year: \$635 per year based on the following:

-Two planter areas with rock retaining walls: \$141 per year, with an annual Consumer Price Index adjustment.
+Two planter areas with rock and concrete block retaining walls and electrical and irrigation appurtenances, and concrete patio: \$248 per year, with an annual Consumer Price Index adjustment.

-Floating boat dock, floating walkway, aluminum stairway with railing, and gangway with railing: \$265 per year, with an annual Consumer Price Index adjustment.
+Aluminum stairway and gangway with railing, and a floating boat dock: \$387 per year, with an annual Consumer Price Index adjustment.

-Riprap bankline protection: The public use and benefit, with the State reserving the right at any time to set a monetary consideration if the Commission finds such action to be in the best interests of the State.
+Concrete stairs and riprap bankline protection: The public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the best interests of the State.